ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_network/guide.en-gb.md

 > The Network Firewall protects the IP associated with a server.
 As a result, if you have a server with multiple IP addresses, you need to configure each IP separately.
 You cannot configure the firewall on the server as a whole.
 >

-In the OVHcloud Control Panel, click on the `Bare Metal Cloud`{.action} menu and open `IP`{.action}.
+In the OVHcloud Control Panel, click on the `Bare Metal Cloud`{.action} section, next click on the `Network`.{action} menu and open `Public IP Adresses`{.action}.
 You can use the drop-down menu underneath **"My public IP addresses and associated services"** to filter your services according to category.

 ![filter service](images/selectservice.png){.thumbnail}

 Next, click the `...`{.action} button to the right of the relevant IPv4 and select `Create Firewall`{.action}.

 ![Enabling the Network Firewall](images/firewallcreation2022.png){.thumbnail}